DavMorr/drupal-jokes/README.md

     * The :id parameter is optional.
 If included, the API should return the joke that matches a node ID or return a 404.
 * The API should respond only to Accept: application/json requests
 * The API should return a JSON object
-* The module should pass Coder module review, follow standard Drupal and PSR-3 coding standards and be reasonably well documented.
+* The module should pass Coder module review, follow standard Drupal and PHP-FIG coding standards and be reasonably well documented.
 * When delivered, we should be able to install the module and have a functioning API.

 ### Setup